Gibran Hamdan: Toronto Argonauts

 On March 10, 2010, it was announced that Hamdan had signed a one-year plus an option contract with the Toronto Argonauts of the Canadian Football League.
 He retired from football on June 4, 2010.

 International baseball career

 Hamdan played youth international baseball for the United States U-15 national baseball team.
 However, on August 18, 2022, he announced that he would represent Pakistan in the qualifiers for the 2023 World Baseball Classic.

 Personal life

 Hamdan is married to Jenny Grant, granddaughter of former head coach in the NFL and CFL Bud Grant.
-Hamdan's younger brother Bush is also a former quarterback who played at Boise State, and is currently an assistant coach at Missouri.
+Hamdan's younger brother Bush is also a former quarterback who played at Boise State, and is currently the offensive coordinator at Kentucky.

 After football, Hamdan started his own fashion line.